Architecture of Angola

 The architecture of Angola spans three distinct historical periods: precolonial, colonial and independent.
 The impact of Portuguese colonial control over Angola has left a large architectural legacy in the country.
-However, present-day Angola is increasingly influenced by broader global trends in architecture, especially as a result of the country's oil-boom in the early 21st Century.
+However, present-day Angola is increasingly influenced by broader global trends in architecture, especially as a result of the country's oil boom in the early 21st Century.

 The unique and distinctive architectural style of Angola’s cinemas

-Although the film making industry in Angola has never been famous, by 1975 there were 50 cinemas in the country.
+Although the film-making industry in Angola has never been famous, by 1975, there were 50 cinemas in the country.
 Cinemas can be considered landmark buildings in some countries and cultures.
-Although the film itself may be the only important element in many cultures, there are many African countries that realize the cinemas themselves, the actual structures, are also meaningful.
-Since the end of the war in 2002, when the oil boom broke out, the redevelopment and reconstruction of Angola has been a subject of rising praise and lamentation for Africa.
+Although the film itself may be the only important element in many cultures,many african countries realize the cinemas themselves, the actual structures, are also meaningful.
+Since the end of the war in 2002, when the oil boom broke out, the redevelopment and reconstruction of Angola have been a subject of rising praise and lamentation for Africa.
 However, cultural space and historical heritage have not been well developed in general.

 The Goethe-Institut in Angola wants to restore the National Cinema, and they are researching prominent cinemas.
-The aim of the campaign is to protect Angolan cinemas, which can be regarded as national cultural heritage buildings, and being modern, they attract foreign visitors.
+The campaign aims is to protect Angolan cinemas, which can be regarded as national cultural heritage buildings, and being modern, they attract foreign visitors.
 The campaign began with a resumption of free fiction in the form of a photo coffee table book by Walter Fernandes and Miguel Hurst.
 With this, Angola has found a new development point for the appreciation of cinema.
 The architects Maria Alice Correia, F. Joao Guimaraes, and Paula Nascimento.
 The design of Cine-esplanda has opened up a new chapter for cinema in Angola.
 Nascimento believes restoring the functional mode of cinema is just as important as restoring architectural form.